Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 Checking the Chromebook resources is a good method of finding the culprit behind the slowing down of your computer.
 Applications and processes that are resource-intensive are usually responsible for this.

-As with other computers, Chromebook has a task manager that allows you to check the apps and processes running on the device.
+Like other computers, Chromebook has a task manager that allows you to check the apps and processes running on the device.
 To check your system’s resources, follow these steps:

 • Use the keyboard hotkeys Shift + Esc to open the task manager.